nandhinishankarl/Nandhini_Portfolio_1/README.md

 # [Computational Analysis of Gender Perception in the UK, Capstone Project](https://github.com/niranjanadeshpande/hansardscraping)

-- Scraped parliamentary text transcripts from the Hansard website for a comprehensive analysis of gender perception in the UK for the years 1800 – 2004 using BeautifulSoup.
+- Scraped parliamentary text transcripts from the Hansard website to analyze gender perception in the UK from 1800 – 2004 using BeautifulSoup.
 - Visualized the percentage of pronoun usage by decade for male and female pronouns using matplotlib, male pronoun usage rate was approximately 90% and female pronoun usage rate was 15%.
-Detected an upward trend in female pronoun usage, percentage increased from 15% in 1950 to 20% by 2004.
+Detected an upward trend in female pronoun usage by 5% from 1950 to 2004.
-- Created wordclouds from word associations related to the word ‘woman’ using fastText.
-Women were mostly associated with domestic terms like ‘husband, and ‘child’ in the 1800s.
+- Generated wordclouds from words related to ‘woman’ using fastText.
+Women were associated with domestic terms like ‘husband, and ‘child’ in the 1800s.
 Progressive terms like ‘remarried’ and ‘breadwinner’ were found from 1950 – 2000.
-- The visualizations and wordclouds provided insights into the evolution of women’s representation and their perception in the UK.
+- The visualizations provided insights into the evolution of women’s representation and their perception in the UK.

 <img src="images/Screen%20Shot%202023-10-17%20at%209.47.22%20PM.png" width="300" height="300">&nbsp;&nbsp;&nbsp;
 <img src="images/Screen%20Shot%202023-10-17%20at%2010.15.17%20PM.png" width="300" height="300">&nbsp;&nbsp;&nbsp;